 Often a health official will visually inspect various parts of hotel, including hot water heaters, storage tanks, cooling towers, whirlpool spas, decorative fountains and potable water systems.

-Testing for Legionella Bacteria in the Water Supply and Hot Tub
+Testing for Legionella Bacteria in the Water Supply, Hot Tub and Pool

-If a determination is made to test the hotel water systems for the presence of Legionella, samples are usually taken from the hotel’s cooling tower, hot tub and spa filters, water heaters, hot water storage tanks, and sinks and showers where the people who were diagnosed with Legionnaires’ disease stayed.
+If a determination is made to test the hotel water systems for the presence of Legionella, samples are usually taken from the hotel’s cooling tower, hot tub, spa, and pool filters, water heaters, hot water storage tanks, and sinks and showers where the people who were diagnosed with Legionnaires’ disease stayed.

 The Legionnaires’ Disease tests determine if there is Legionella bacteria and determines the species, for example L. pneumophila.
 Further testing can determine the serotype of the species.
 For example, L. pneumophila has 15 serogroups.
 Even more testing can determine the specific molecular subtype of serogroup.
 If the people sickened were diagnosed with Legionnaires’ by the culture method, tests can be done to determine if the specific pathogen that sickened them has the same molecular subtype as the Legionella found in the hotel.